mehrbod1gamer/simpleWear/README.md

 # Description
-with this plugin players can easily wear armors!
+with this plugin all players can easily wear armors by tapping it on the ground!